MarcoCarenza/MarcoCarenza/README.md

 - ⭐ I'm passionate about video games and Game Design!
 - :video_game: I use Unity and Unreal Engine to make my games, with plans on learning Godot.
 - 🖥️ My favorite languages are C# and Java.
-- :books: I am currently enrolled in an accelerated Master's degree program for Cyber and Information Security at St. John's University in New York.
-However, I plan on applying to a Game Design Master's course when I am done.
+- :books: I completed an accelerated Master's degree program for Cyber and Information Security at St. John's University in New York.
+And am currently enrolled in an online Game Design Master's course.

 ### SKILLS